 In 2009, Nizhoni Institute of Midwifery became one of nine nationally accredited direct-entry midwifery programs in the United States.
 We are the only program accredited by the Bureau of Private and Postsecondary Education and legally operating in the state of California.
-In 2014, Nizhoni also received approval by the Veterans Administration for funding education of students with VA benefits, and has just been approved to issue I-20 Student Exchange Visitors Program for students coming from outside the US.
+In 2014, Nizhoni also received approval by the Veterans Administration for funding education of students with VA benefits, and is awaiting approval of our application to issue I-20 Student Exchange Visitors Program for students coming from outside the US.
 These strides have motivated our organization to expand where there is a great need of educated and well-trained midwives.

 Claudia Breglia, LM, CPM, currently serves as the Chief Operating Officer and primary contact for the organization.
 Both Claudia and the entire Nizhoni organization are driven to establish a permanent campus location within San Diego as well as expand services throughout California.
 This expansion of our school supports the Nizhoni Institute of Midwifery in our commitment to provide foundational and continuing education to midwives, to support midwifery as a profession, and to improve the health of women and their families in any and all socioeconomic circumstances.